 After the 6-week lead-in period including DOT (Enrollment and Weeks 1 through 4 followed by no dose at Week 5), participants will be randomly assigned to one of three unblinded PrEP usage groups at Week 6: (1) daily usage, (2) time-driven usage, and (3) event-driven usage, as described in the Schema.
 Individuals will participate in theory-based, participant-centered, individual, brief (10-15 minutes) counseling sessions optimized for each usage plan at study visits.
 This counseling approach will draw from well-established models (e.g., motivational interviewing) and will be based on the IMB model adapted for this research.
 This counseling will also be informed by the current literature on effective strategies and approaches to promoting adherence to antiretroviral therapy (ART).
-55, 56

-Essential content for the counseling approach will be derived from preliminary work with focus groups of individuals from eligible populations to be funded separately.
-This approach, entitled "Next Step Counseling", includes structural, cultural, and personal facilitators and barriers to daily, time-driven, and event-driven pill-use.
+The adherence support counseling approach used in this protocol, entitled "Next Step Counseling", includes structural, cultural, and personal facilitators and barriers to daily, time-driven, and event-driven pill-use.
 This counseling approach seeks to target and address adherence-related information, motivation, and behavioral skills required to produce optimal rates of adherence.
 For different arms, the information and skills targeted differ slightly in content particularly in early sessions.
 All participants will receive regimen-specific information during their first counseling session, which will vary between but not within the study arms.
 Information regarding the mechanisms of FTC/TDF for potential HIV-prevention will be standardized across the arms, but the added messaging that focuses on how one's specific assigned regimen provides protection against infection will be arm (regimen) specific.
+All participants will be counseled about the risks and benefits of PrEP and it will be emphasized that the efficacy of intermittent dosing has not been established.
+Therefore participants will be educated about the necessity to use condoms from start to finish of every sexual intercourse.
+Condoms and lubricant will be provided by the sites, as appropriate.